List of murdered musicians

 Many musicians have been murdered during their active career.
 Most of the musicians had been shot or stabbed to death.
-Some of them have received extensive media attention, including the murder of John Lennon in 1980, the killing of Marvin Gaye in 1984, the murder of Selena in 1995, the murder of Tupac Shakur in 1996, the murder of the Notorious B.I.G. in 1997, the murder of XXXTentacion in 2018, and the assassination of Sidhu Moose Wala in 2022.
+Some of them have received extensive media attention, including the assassination of John Lennon in 1980, the killing of Marvin Gaye in 1984, the murder of Selena in 1995, the murder of Tupac Shakur in 1996, the murder of the Notorious B.I.G. in 1997, the murder of Christina Grimmie in 2016, the murder of XXXTentacion in 2018, the murder of Pop Smoke in 2020, and the assassination of Sidhu Moose Wala in 2022.
 Others have received less media attention, including the murder of Bryan Harvey, who was killed during the 2006 Richmond spree murders.

 For hip hop musicians see: list of murdered hip hop musicians.

 Murdered musicians

 Below is a list of notable murders of musicians.